kuhchung/kuhchung.github.io/pages/Rathalos.md

 When raged, it is not safe to be overlapping his body.
 You _will_ eat a jumpback fireball.

 Like all monster tailwhips, you can evade through his without evasion+1.

+Standard turnapound.
+Stand behind Rathalos, and release the superpound as he begins his first turn.

+When knocked out and going for triple pounds, make sure not to stand under the wing that is up.
+Go to where the wing is down.